phatblat/reflog/www/_posts/2016-04-29-testing-iboutlets-and-ibactions-with-curried-functions-in-swift.markdown

 Implementation of the `action` function is more complex as getting to the IBAction differs depending on whether the UI element is a `UIBarButtonItem` or a type of `UIControl`. [^action-test]

-[^action-test]: This bit of UIKit magic ✨ is from @qcoding's [post on Stack Overflow](http://stackoverflow.com/questions/18699524/is-it-possible-to-test-ibaction) for how to test IBActions.
+[^action-test]: This bit of UIKit magic :sparkles: is from @qcoding's [post on Stack Overflow](http://stackoverflow.com/questions/18699524/is-it-possible-to-test-ibaction) for how to test IBActions.

 ```swift
 func action(viewController: UIViewController) -> (String, from: String) -> Void {